Beliavsky/Fortran-Tools/README.md

 [extutils-f77](https://github.com/PDLPorters/extutils-f77): Perl module that tries to figure out how to link C programs with Fortran subroutines on a system, adding a list of Fortran runtime libraries, by mohawk2 et al.

+[fancy-ctypes](https://github.com/hlatorrec/fancy-ctypes): syntax sugar for ctypes that provides a more confortable way to load and set up shared libraries for projects, by Hugo Latorre.
+The goal of this simple package is to reduce boilerplate and replace tedious syntax with something more intuitive and fancier.

 [FarrayInterop](https://github.com/AshLink95/FarrayInterop): header-only library that allows the use of Fortran arrays in C++, by AshLink

 [f2py-with-derived-types](https://github.com/Nicholaswogan/f2py-with-derived-types): demonstrates how to use f2py with Fortran derived types with type-bound procedures, by Nick Wogan